wilneida

 “More of Us.”

 I believe there are more of us who want dignity, freedom, and a real sense of belonging—for ourselves, our families, and our communities.
-For 20+ years, I’ve worked alongside workers, communities, and everyday people to push back on unfair systems and build something better, and to prove that when more of us are at the table, more of us can thrive.

-I connect leaders across government, industry, and community to solve problems that don’t fit neatly into one box—and I’ve done that as a policy leader, advisor, founder, and researcher.
+At my core, I’m a builder and systems operator.
+I connect leaders across government, industry, labor, and community to solve problems that don’t fit neatly into one box — and I’ve done that as a policy leader, advisor, founder, researcher, and advocate.

 My first book, The Human Interface: How Workers Can Step Into the Tech Conversation—and Lead It“, is coming out in May 19th, 2026.